Ducktatorrr/qranibal-the-scanible/README.md

 #### 0. Prerequisites:

-You will need zbar installed on your system.
+Besides Python3, you will also need zbar installed on your system.

 On **Linux**: